Library Resources During COVID-19

 NOTE: Temporary access titles are things we own in print; if we don’t own it in print, we probably don’t have access to an e-book through HathiTrust.

-The library doesn't seem to have the book I need.
+The library doesn't seem to have the item I need.
 What do I do?

-- Interlibrary loan has been doing a stellar job of getting electronic copies of articles and book chapters.
+- Interlibrary Loan has been doing a stellar job of getting electronic copies of articles and book chapters.
 They're also getting print materials as they can.

 - Purchase Request Form : If an e-book is available, we're able to buy it for teaching and research needs.
 Use our purchase request form to let us know what you need.

-I have books checked out.
+I have items checked out.
 How do I return them?

 Further questions?
 Please let us know.